-Below is a table of UMF vs MGO grading numbers to help you better compare and calculate the antibacterial activity levels stated on New Zealand Manuka Honey jars.
+Below is a table of UMF™ vs MGO numbers to help you better compare and calculate the comparable levels stated on New Zealand Manuka Honey jars.

 - Leptosperin - indicates that the honey comes from the Manuka plant

 - Dihydroxyacetone (DHA) - in the nectar of the Manuka flower